Click for Miles | Click for Money | Click for Good Causes

 Good Causes

 You can help some good causes by going to their websites and clicking once on each button.
 It's easy money for them, and easy to do for you.
 Its free to you.
 Businesses provide the money by advertising on the websites.
-I have all of these bookmarked in one file in my favorites folder.
-It takes me about 4 minutes a day to do all of them, and it makes me feel good.
+You can put all of these bookmarked in one file in your favorites folder.
+Or, easier, just click on the ones you like below.
+Each opens in a new window.
+It takes me about 3 minutes a day to do all of those I care to support, and it makes me feel good.

 I have not checked out the validity of any of these causes.
 Presumably the businesses financing the causes have done due diligence.